Featurevisor

 The imported feature will have several methods available depending how it's defined.

-If your feature has any defined variations, then getVariation method would also be available:
+If our feature has any defined variations, then the getVariation method would also be available:

 If variables are also defined in the feature, they would be available as: